BrandonWarrior/battleships/README.md

 ## How to Play

+- The game begins by asking the player to enter their name.

+- The player and the computer each have a grid with ships placed randomly.

+- The player takes turns guessing the location of the computer's ships by entering row and column coordinates.

+- The computer also guesses the player's ship locations.

+- The game continues until either the player or the computer sinks all of the opponent's ships.

 ## Example Gameplay

 ## Future Enhancements

+- Allow the player to choose the number of ships.

+- Implement different types of ships with varying sizes.

+- Allow the player to choose grid size.

 ## Code Structure

+- BattleshipGame: The main class responsible for managing the game.

+- create_grid: Creates an empty game grid.

+- place_ships: Randomly places ships on the grid.

+- display_grid: Displays the current state of the grid.

+- get_player_guess: Gets valid input from the player.

+- check_guess: Checks whether a guess is a hit or miss.

+- computer_turn: Generates a random guess for the computer.

+- start_game: Manages the game loop, alternating between player and computer turns.

 ## Flake8

 ## Deployment

+Deployment
+To deploy this Battleship game on Heroku, follow these steps:

+-  Fork or Clone the Repository

+- Create a New Heroku App
+- Log in to Heroku.
+- Click "New" > "Create New App".
+- Name your app and select your region.

+- Set Buildpacks
+- Go to the Settings tab on Heroku.
+- Under Buildpacks, add Python first, then Node.js.

+- Link the Repository and Enable Automatic Deploys
+In the Deploy tab, select GitHub as the deployment method.
+- Search for your GitHub repository and connect it.
+- Click deploy.

+- App is live at: https://battleships-project3-4a1230ee998c.herokuapp.com/

 ## Bugs and Fixes

+-

 ## Credits

+- Code institute for the project 3 scope video.

+- Youtube: Corey Schafer https://www.youtube.com/watch?v=ZDa-Z5JzLYM for creating classes in python.